- 1. SoundAsleep Dream Series Air Mattress

 All air mattresses will do what they can to retain the air, but some are better at it than others.
 There are many factors that affect how mattress air will stay inside the bed, including the temperature, the overall design, and the air pressure.
 It will also have to do with the weight applied to the top of the mattress, as this affects where the interior air shifts, making some areas feel more inflated than others.
 You can expect that air bed mattresses will lose some air throughout the night, and you should ensure that all valves are closed securely, while also patching over any holes that cause the mattress to leak.

-You would expect an air mattress to be comfortable to ensure you or your guests get the best night’s sleep possible and snooze comfortably throughout the night.
-Even the best air mattress, however, will not provide the same level of comfort as a regular bed, but there are features you can look for to enhance this comfort.
+You would expect an air mattress to be comfortable to ensure you or your guests get the best night's sleep possible and snooze comfortably throughout the night.
+Even the best air mattress, however, will not provide the same level of comfort as a regular bed, but there are features you can look for to enhance your air mattress comfort.
 Inner coils are useful for providing the stability you need to stop you rolling off, while indented sides and suitable height will help to keep the fitted sheet in place.
 Flocked tops or comfort plush materials will also give you the bed-like feel that you need from an air mattress that will ensure you feel refreshed and wake up ready for the day.

 There is no point buying an air mattress if it will break or get damaged as soon as you take it out of the box.
 For everyday use, this is essential, but it's also important when going camping or heading to a festival, as there is a chance it could be around lots of sharp objects.
 Typically, air mattresses are constructed using durable plastic and vinyl that are, mostly, abrasion and tear-resistant.
 Despite this, over-inflation can affect the structural integrity of the seams, which puts the durability at risk.
 Similarly, failing to care for the mattress valve properly could rip it away, which can damage the overall mechanism and make it impossible to inflate.
 With the right care, your mattress should have enough durability up to 7 years, and even that is expecting everyday use rather than once a year.